So, we just need to hire one person, right? An inbound marketing specialist?

 They will be responsible for routinely updating the company website, creating landing pages for gated content and any promotional graphics/advertisements.
 A fast, intuitive, and marketing-savvy developer is gold!
 If you find one, don't let them get away.

 Multimedia Content Producer

 Video is officially here to stay.
-According to Wyzowl's The State of Video Marketing 2016 survey, 61 percent of business respondents indicated they were currently using video as a marketing tool—66 percent were not using video the year before.
+According to Wyzowl's The State of Video Marketing 2020 survey, 85 percent of business respondents indicated they were currently using video as a marketing tool.
 The reason marketers are flocking toward video?
 It's what most consumers prefer.

 According to Animoto's annual Online and Social Video Marketing Study, four times as many consumers would rather watch a video about a product than read about it.
 More than 4 billion videos are watched on YouTube every day.
 And most people are watching these videos on their smartphones.
 All that to say, every company with the budget to do so should strongly consider incorporating video into their marketing strategies.